petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/serving-device-and-screen-optimized-media/using-adapted-images-in-site-content.md

 ## Staging Adapted Images

-Adaptive Media is fully integrated with DXP's [content staging](../../../../content-authoring-and-management.md) and [export/import](../../../../site-building/sites/exporting-importing-site-pages-and-content.md) functionality.
-Adaptive Media includes adapted images in staged content when published, and can update those images to match any new resolutions.
+Adaptive Media is integrated with Liferay's [content staging](../../../../content-authoring-and-management.md) and [export/import](../../../../site-building/sites/exporting-importing-site-pages-and-content.md) features.
+Adapted images are included in staged content when published.

-Similarly, when content that contains adapted images is exported, Adaptive Media exports those images in the LAR file.
-That LAR file can then be imported to restore or transfer that content, along with its adapted images.
+Similarly, when you export content with adapted images, those images are included in the LAR file.
+You can then import them along with the original image.

-Adaptive Media doesn't regenerate adapted images during export/import or the publishing of staged content.
-To improve performance, Adaptive Media instead reuses the existing adapted images.
+To improve performance, Adaptive Media reuses the existing adapted images during publishing and export/import.

 ## Related Topics